Records of heads of state: Shortest serving

 The shortest serving male monarch of all time is believed to be Louis XIX of France.
 After his father's abdication during the July Revolution on 2 August 1830, he ascended to the throne, but abdicated around 20 minutes later.
 This reign is disputed, as some historians believe this reign is too short to be valid.
 The next contender is the unnamed daughter of Emperor Xiaoming of Northern Wei who was appointed by her grandmother, Empress Dowager Hu.
 She reigned for a matter of hours until being replaced by Yuan Zhao.

-In more recent history, Dipendra was the undisputed King of Nepal for only around 56 hours in 2001, after perpetrating the massacre of his father the king and his family.
+In more recent history, Dipendra was the undisputed king of Nepal for only around 37 hours in 2001, after perpetrating the massacre of his father the king and his family.

-The shortest serving president is Pedro Lascuráin, who was the 38th President of Mexico for less than an hour on 19 February 1913 during a coup d'état.
+The shortest serving president is Pedro Lascuráin, who was the 38th president of Mexico for less than an hour on 19 February 1913 during a coup d'état.
 Pedro Carmona was the acting president of Venezuela for 36 hours in 2002 during a coup attempt against Hugo Chávez.

-The shortest serving female president is Rosalía Arteaga who was President of Ecuador for just 2 days in 1997.
+The shortest serving female president is Rosalía Arteaga, who was the 39th president of Ecuador for 2 days in 1997 from 9 to 11 February.